-The experiment was laid out in Factorial Randomized Block Design (FRBD) with 09 treatments and three replications.
+The experiment was laid out in Factorial Randomized Block Design (FRBD) with 9 treatments and three replications.
 For this purpose, 27 plots were made in Horticulture Research Farm, School of Agriculture Science, Technology and Research, Sardar Patel University, Balaghat (M.P.) during fourth week of July in the year of 2023.
 Balaghat District is located the south-eastern portion of the Satpura Range and the upper valley of the Wainganga River.
 The district extends from 21°19’ to 22°24’ north latitude and 79°31’ to 81°30’ east longitude.

-The experiment consisted of two factors such as Factor A: Nitrogen levels, N1: 100 Kg/ ha, N2: 200Kg/ha, N3: 300 Kg/ ha and Factor B: Spacing, S1: 45×45 cm2, S2: 60×45 cm2 and S3: 60×60 cm2.
+The experiment consisted of two factors such as Factor A: Nitrogen levels, N1: 100 kg ha-1, N2: 200 kg ha-1, N3: 300 kg ha-1 and Factor B: Spacing, S1: 45×45 cm2, S2: 60×45 cm2 and S3: 60×60 cm2.
 There were 09 treatment combinations such as N1S1, N1S2, N1S3, N2S1, N2SS2, N2S3, N3S1, N3S2 and N3S3.
 The seeds of cauliflower cultivar ‘Golden-75’ were sown on well-prepared raised nursery beds on October 13, 2023.
 The experimental Farm was ploughed followed by clod breaking, hoeing and levelling.
-Vigorous seedlings were transplanted into field on November 07, 2023.
+Vigorous seedlings were transplanted into field on November 7, 2023.
 All appropriate cultural practices including weeding, watering, hoeing and insect-pest control were timely performed.
 Urea was used as source of nitrogen fertilizer.

 Observations on different growth and yield attributing characters were recorded from six randomly selected plants from each replication to find out the significance difference of nitrogen fertilization and spacing on growth and yield contributing characters of cauliflower.
 The experimental data for various observations were analysed by fisher’s method of analysis of variance (ANOVA) as per outlined by (Panse and Sukhatme, 1967).
 The data were analysed and are presented at the 5% level of significance.